tdmg-traisimove/traisimove-admin-dashboard/README.md

 method, fill in the following variables with your credential data from your AWS Cognito panel in `config.py`:

 - `CLIENT_ID`: This is a string that represents the client ID of the app that is registered with the user pool.
-When an app wants to authenticate with a user pool, it must provide its client_id to the user pool's authorization server.
+When an app wants to authenticate with a user pool, it must provide its client_id to the user pool's authentication server.
 - `CLIENT_SECRET`: This is a string that represents the client secret of the app that is registered with the user pool.
-The client_secret is a secret key that is used to authenticate the app with the user pool's authorization server.
+The client_secret is a secret key that is used to authenticate the app with the user pool's authentication server.
 It must be kept secure and not shared with anyone who should not have access to it.
-- `REDIRECT_URL`: This is a string that represents the URL that users should be redirected to after they have authenticated with the user pool's authorization server.
+- `REDIRECT_URL`: This is a string that represents the URL that users should be redirected to after they have authenticated with the user pool's authentication server.
-- `TOKEN_ENDPOINT`: This is a string that represents the endpoint for retrieving access tokens from the user pool's authorization server.
+- `TOKEN_ENDPOINT`: This is a string that represents the endpoint for retrieving access tokens from the user pool's authentication server.
 Access tokens are used by the app to access protected resources on behalf of the authenticated user.
+It is your user pool's domain plus `/oauth2/token`.
 - `USER_POOL_ID`: This is a string that represents the ID of the user pool that the app is registered with.
 The user pool is a collection of users who can authenticate with the app.
 - `REGION`: This is a string that represents the AWS region where the user pool is located.
 For example, "us-east-1" or "eu-west-2".
-- `AUTH_URL`: This is a string that represents the URL for initiating authentication requests with the user pool's authorization server.
+- `AUTH_URL`: This is a string that represents the URL for initiating authentication requests with the user pool's authentication server.
+It is the `Hosted UI` of your user pool.

 ### VALID_USERNAME_PASSWORD_PAIRS

 The `VALID_USERNAME_PASSWORD_PAIRS` dictionary contains all the valid usernames and passwords that users can authenticate with when using basic authentication.
 To use this authentication method, fill in the dictionary with your own valid usernames and passwords in `config.py`.

 ### Usage

 To use the configuration settings defined in `config.py`, import the module at the beginning of your Python script, and access the variables using dot notation.
 For example:

 ```python
 from config import CognitoConfig, VALID_USERNAME_PASSWORD_PAIRS